MicrosoftDocs/dynamics-365-customer-engagement/ce/field-service/mobile-faq-sync-crash.md

 ---
 # My mobile app won't sync to the server or it crashes immediately

-There are a few reasons why your mobile application isn't syncing (or crashes when launched):
+There are a few reasons why your mobile application may not be syncing (or crashes when launched):

 1. Incorrect URL, username, or password. **This is the most common reason**.